 Every so often, we get a quick-witted student who finishes the lessons at the speed of light.
 Ending the lesson early is not an option.
 The parents pay good money for a certain amount of time, and we are obligated to stay with the student until the time is up.
-To avoid awkward moments, I’ve devised ways to draw out the lessons and to add in extra activities.
+To avoid awkward moments, I’ve devised some ways to extend ESL lessons for the online platform.

 Gauge Your Student